-- Seek the provision of additional public right-of-way on both sides of Brunette Avenue, in accordance with the City's Zoning Bylaw, and as part of redevelopment for sidewalk widening, cycling facilities, transit passenger facilities, road widening, and short-stay on-street parking provision, as appropriate. - Expand sidewalk coverage in areas connecting to Brunette Avenue and the Neighbourhood Centre and along transit routes and adjacent schools. - Encourage all loading and solid waste collection functions to be accommodated by means of lane or service access to the rear or on collector/local flanking streets.
+- w) Seek the provision of additional public right-of-way on both sides of Brunette Avenue, in accordance with the City's Zoning Bylaw, and as part of redevelopment for sidewalk widening, cycling facilities, transit passenger facilities, road widening, and short-stay on-street parking provision, as appropriate. - x) Improve pedestrian and vehicular access into and around the Neighbourhood Centre as new development and infrastructure projects - y) Expand sidewalk coverage in areas connecting to Brunette Avenue and the Neighbourhood Centre and along transit routes and adjacent schools. - z) Encourage all loading and solid waste collection functions to be accommodated by means of lane or service access to the rear or on collector/local flanking streets.